 A banned, illegal substance

 ‘Due to the fact that Chlorpyrifos is so toxic and dangerous to people, especially children, it was banned for all residential use in South Africa.
 It cannot be used in the home, the garden, in parks, public spaces, in or near schools – in other words it cannot be used where the public will come into contact with its toxic residues.’

 ‘He sprayed all over, on the plant boxes, pavements, parking lot and the entrances to shops, and around the Mugg & Bean eating area,’ Schirmacher said.

-our office targeted
+Our office targeted

 ‘Shortly afterwards we went to a show and I became severely thirsty.
 I drank a whole litre of water but nothing could quench the thirst.
 On the way home I started feeling very strange.
 I thought I was getting a migraine.
 Then, I thought it was a tummy bug, because it just did not pass – but after 3 days of a severe headache and vomiting, I knew, this was neither.
 It was only upon reading the newspaper on Saturday morning that I realized what had hit me.
 Little did I know that our office was investigating this story.’

 If she was affected more than 24 hours later, how many people may have suffered this way?
 Affected people are keeping their identities private, as legal proceedings are underfoot.

 ‘I smelled the pesticide, but didn’t realize that it was a banned substance.
-My son said ‘dad there’s a guy behind you with a maskâ€™, and I looked around and chased him away.
+My son said ‘dad there’s a guy behind you with a mask,’ and I looked around and chased him away.
 He just carried on further along the path.’

-Aside from becoming ill, the customerâ€™s sonâ€™s nose also started bleeding.
 ‘A professor at the University of Cape Town told me we weren’t exposed to the pesticide long enough for it to have severe effects.
 But usually when chlorpyrifos is sprayed on farms, there’s a time period during which no-one should be exposed to the area where it was sprayed.
 We were sitting right there, eating, while it was sprayed.’

-people accept criminal behaviour
+People accept criminal behaviour

 ‘When I jumped up to chase the sprayer away, I had to excuse myself to four or five tables of people who just sat there accepting the spray.
 They didn’t even think of asking what it was and why it smelled so terrible.’

-‘The fact that the employees of the V&A Waterfront that handle the pesticide were not even informed of the dangers and health risks for themselves and those around them, is shocking and unacceptable,â€ an eye witness said.
+‘The fact that the employees of the V&A Waterfront that handle the pesticide were not even informed of the dangers and health risks for themselves and those around them, is shocking and unacceptable,’ an eye witness said.

 ‘I felt so sick I couldn’t even confront the sprayer’s supervisors that had just arrived.
 I felt as if I was dying.’

 ‘The ignorance of management is unacceptable.
 It’s illegal for the Waterfront to even have the chlorpyrifos.
 The sprayer admitted that he didn’t know that the substance was banned and was glad to be able to stop using it, because he himself was affected by it,’ she said.

 An official statement the V&A Waterfront said they were most concerned when this matter was brought to their attention, as the safety and welfare of the public is always of paramount importance to them.

 ‘As soon we were made aware of the claims that an alleged banned pesticide product had been applied to certain external areas of the V&A Waterfront, we immediately withdrew the substance from use and have made arrangements for its removal and safe disposal with the supplier.
 We have commissioned a full investigation and are still waiting for the outcome of this investigation.
 As a further precaution, we brought an expert in to take steps to neutralise the pesticide applied and are seeking additional expert advice.
 We are also following up the matter with the suppliers and manufacturers of the product.
 We are committed to the health and safety of all staff and visitors and will take every precaution to prevent something like this happening again.’

 Green Times also asked them a couple of questions, to which they responded as follows:

-GT: What are you as the V&A Waterfront management now going to do to compensate all those who were innocently poisoned by using your facilities?
+- GT: What are you as the V&A Waterfront management now going to do to compensate all those who were innocently poisoned by using your facilities?

-V&A: We are still finalising the investigation into this matter and at this stage it is unclear whether anyone suffered any symptoms as a result of the use of the pesticide.
+- V&A: We are still finalising the investigation into this matter and at this stage it is unclear whether anyone suffered any symptoms as a result of the use of the pesticide.
 To date, we have been contacted by two patrons who have claimed to have shown some symptoms from exposure the day after this incident, and we are working with them individually on a one-on-one basis to address their concerns.
 As soon as we have the outcome, we will make a decision on the best way forward.
 We are committed to the health and safety of all our staff and patrons and we seek to practice the highest standards.

-GT: What are you going to change in terms of your use of poisons at the Waterfront?
+- GT: What are you going to change in terms of your use of poisons at the Waterfront?

-V&A: As soon as we were made aware of the claims made about the pesticide we immediately withdrew the substance and made arrangements for its safe disposal.
+- V&A: As soon as we were made aware of the claims made about the pesticide we immediately withdrew the substance and made arrangements for its safe disposal.
 We have ceased all pesticide spraying pending the outcome of the investigation.
 We are currently reviewing our processes and procedures and seeking expert advice.

-GT: Are you prepared to learn more about fully greening up and accrediting the Waterfront as a green area to ensure all shoppers and diners will be safe from such incidences in the future?
+- GT: Are you prepared to learn more about fully greening up and accrediting the Waterfront as a green area to ensure all shoppers and diners will be safe from such incidences in the future?
 Do you have any such plans?
 Whom have you contacted in this regard?

-V&A: We have a number of greening initiatives in place at the V&A Waterfront and as part of our review we are keen to look at further ‘greening up.’
+- V&A: We have a number of greening initiatives in place at the V&A Waterfront and as part of our review we are keen to look at further ‘greening up.’

-GT: Would you like me to send you some suggestions?
+- GT: Would you like me to send you some suggestions?

-V&A: Thank you, any input would be welcome and we would appreciate it if you would share your thoughts and recommendations.
+- V&A: Thank you, any input would be welcome and we would appreciate it if you would share your thoughts and recommendations.

 Angela Andrews from the Legal Resources Unit in Cape Town, together with TATIB and Dr. Johan Minnaar has been working for years to get the use of chlorpyrifos banned from residential use and for stringent controls in agricultural use.

 Green Times has reported extensively on the problem of poison sprays used on farms and drifting into towns, causing a range of health problems, polluting ground water resources and posing dangers to farm workers and children:

-1. End of the road for Endosulfan
+- End of the road for Endosulfan

-2. Media thrown out of public pesticide meeting
+- Media thrown out of public pesticide meeting

-3. The silent spring continues
+- The silent spring continues

-4. KWV to clean up their vineyards
+- KWV to clean up their vineyards

-5. Poison drift debilitates Boland residents
+- Poison drift debilitates Boland residents

-6. No more poisons for Stellies Uni
+- No more poisons for Stellies Uni